Monday 24 June 2024

 Hi there, I'm Joel Rheinberger, author and broadcaster.

-I have half a dozen books you might want to check out:
+I have seven books you might want to check out:

 The Poppy Lu Series - a young pilot learns to fly without a plane and joins the world of super heroes.
 Three books so far: (1) Suddenly Super, (2) Surprisingly Super and (3) Seriously Super.